KoMinkyu/teaspoon/README.md

 * Eliminate `runOnUiThread` calls by using `@OnUi` on method.
 * Make background logic more clear by using `@OnBackground` on method.

-It makes more clear and easy to execute your method in `ui thread` or `background thread`.
+It makes more clear and easy to execute your method on `ui thread` or `background thread`.

 ``` java
 class BackgroundCallback extends Callback {